GlasVader/Cooking/docs/pizza/napoletana/napoletana.md

     </br>Some like to add olive oil, I prefer to leave out the salt, for the dough and the topping should provide enough.
     In some recipes the Oregano is left out.
     Experiment and find what suits you best.

 </div>

+## Toppings

+### Cheese

+Use a good Mozzarella.
+*Fior di Latte* is commonly used.
+It stands for *The bloom of cow's milk* and is widely regarded as one of the best choices for Pizza Napoletana.